Mandarin rat snake

-The mandarin rat snake (Euprepiophis mandarinus) is a species of nonvenomous colubrid snake endemic to Asia.
+The mandarin rat snake (Euprepiophis mandarinus) is a species of non venomous colubrid snake endemic to Asia.
 It is closely related to Euprepiophis conspicillata, the Japanese forest rat snake.
 Mandarin rat snakes are one of the most popular rat snakes found in the pet trade.

 Description

-It is a relatively small rat snake; adult size is no more than 1.4 m in total length (body + tail).
+The mandarin rat snake is identified by its grey body and diamond-shaped black and yellow markings along its back.
+It is a relatively small rat snake; their adult size is no more than 1.4 m in total length (body + tail).